-Approval of this Proposal 4 requires the affirmative vote of a majority of the shares present or represented by proxy at the Annual Meeting and entitled to vote on the matter.
+Approval of this Proposal 2 requires the affirmative vote of a majority of the holders of shares present or represented by proxy at the Annual Meeting and entitled to vote on the matter.
 Abstentions will be counted toward the tabulation of votes cast on the proposal and will have the same effect as "Against" votes.
 Broker non-votes will have no effect on the outcome of the vote.

-Our Board believes that approval of Proposal 4 is in our best interests and the best interests of our stockholders for the reasons stated above.
+Our Board believes that approval of Proposal 2 is in our best interests and the best interests of our stockholders for the reasons stated above.

-THE BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" APPROVAL OF PROPOSAL 4.
+THE BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" APPROVAL OF PROPOSAL 2.

-DESCRIPTION OF THE IONIS PHARMACEUTICALS, INC. 2011 EQUITY INCENTIVE PLAN
+DESCRIPTION OF THE AMENDED IONIS PHARMACEUTICALS, INC. 2011 EQUITY INCENTIVE PLAN

-Below is a high-level summary of the terms of the 2011 Plan.
-This summary is qualified in its entirety by reference to the complete text of the 2011 Plan.
-We encourage our stockholders to read the actual text of the 2011 Plan, as amended, in its entirety, a copy of which we filed with this Proxy Statement as Appendix A.
+Below is a high-level summary of the terms of the Amended 2011 Plan.
+This summary is qualified in its entirety by reference to the complete text of the Amended 2011 Plan.
+We encourage our stockholders to read the actual text of the Amended 2011 Plan, as amended, in its entirety, a copy of which we filed with this Proxy Statement.

-The 2011 Plan as amended by this Proposal:
+The Amended 2011 Plan: